parinexus/PaybackChallenge/README.md

 ## Overview

 This Android application enables users to search for images using the Pixabay API and view detailed information about selected images.
 The app provides a clean and responsive UI built with Jetpack Compose, manages dependencies with Hilt, and leverages modern libraries for networking and image loading.
+It supports configuration changes and adapts to both light and dark modes seamlessly.
+UI tests have been integrated to ensure a consistent and reliable user experience.

 ## Features